ClecioJung/digital-control/README.md

 piReset(&pi);
 ```

-This library also provides tho functions to automatically calculate its gains.
+This library also provides two functions to automatically calculate its gains.
 The first of this functions receives the desired closed loop bandwidth (`wcl`), the open loop bandwidth (`wol`) and the open loop gain (`Kol`) of your system and project the controller using pole-zero cancelation method. here is a usage example (if you use this function, you don't call the function `piDiscreet`):

 ```c
 piPoleZeroCancelationProject(&pi, wcl, Kol, wol);